Australia and international plant protection

 The IPPC recognises a countries’ right to use phytosanitary measures to regulate imports of plants, plant products and objects that may harbour plant pests.
 Parties to the IPPC have obligations to comply with its principles of necessity, technical justification and transparency in regulating imports.
 The benefits to these parties include international trade agreements, standard setting, technical assistance and information exchange.
 More than 180 countries are signatory to the IPPC.

-International Plant Protection Convention text PDF [103 KB] —revised in 1997 and entered into force in October 2005.
+International Plant Protection Convention text PDF [103 KB, 18 pages] —revised in 1997 and entered into force in October 2005.

 Commission on Phytosanitary Measures